OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-24.md

 ## Ezekiel 24:7

-> For her blood remains within her;
+> For the blood she spilled remains within her;
-> she exposed it on the bare rock;
+> she spilled it upon the bare rock;
-> she did not pour it on the ground
+> and did not pour it on the ground
-> to cover it with dust.
+> nor cover it with dust.

 ## Ezekiel 24:8